Oneo64/Auldworlde/Characters/Ingwaz.md

 ### Draugric powers
 Because Ingwaz is a draugr, it has a few abilities only they can have.
 It possesses the ability to move arms that were broken as if they weren't broken.
 It is also able to turn itself into a billow of mist or disguise itself as a deer, elk, or moose.
 Because of this despite its right arm flailing around like a piece of wood hanging by thread, Ingwaz can move it as if it was supposed to be like that.

+## Notes
+[^1]: Elkfriða touched one of Ingwaz's vases and woke it from its slumber.
+During the same encounter, Ingwaz struck Ljörn's shield with such force that it caused him to fall over.